Beersheba: 1948 Palestine war

 In 1947, the United Nations Special Committee on Palestine (UNSCOP) proposed that Beersheba be included within the Jewish state in their partition plan for Palestine.
 However, when the UN's Ad Hoc Committee revised the plan, they moved Beersheva to the Arab state on account of it being primarily Arab.
 Egyptian forces had been stationed at Beersheva since May 1948.

-After the Arab states invaded Palestine and declared war on the newly-founded Jewish state of Israel, Yigal Allon proposed the conquest of Beersheba, which was approved by Prime Minister David Ben-Gurion.
+After the Arab states invaded Palestine and declared war on the newly founded Jewish state of Israel, Yigal Allon proposed the conquest of Beersheba, which was approved by Prime Minister David Ben-Gurion.
 According to Israeli historian Benny Morris, Allon ordered the "conquest of Beersheba, occupation of outposts around it, [and] demolition of most of the town."
 The objective was to break the Egyptian blockade of Israeli convoys to the Negev.
 The Egyptian army did not expect an offensive and fled en masse.
 Israel bombed the town on October 16.

 At 4:00 am on October 21, the 8th Brigade's 89th battalion and the Negev Brigade's 7th and 9th battalions moved in.
 Some troops advanced from the Mishmar HaNegev junction, 20 km north of Beersheba and others from the Turkish train station and Hatzerim.
 By 9:45, Beersheba was in Israeli hands.
 Around 120 Egyptian soldiers were taken prisoner.
 All of the Arab inhabitants who had resisted were expelled.
 The remaining Arab civilians, 200 men and 150 women and children, were taken to the police fort and, on October 25, the women, children, disabled and elderly were driven by truck to the Gaza border.
 The Egyptian soldiers were interned in POW camps.
 Some men lived in the local mosque and were put to work cleaning, however, when it was discovered that they were supplying information to the Egyptian army, they were also deported.

 The town was subject to large-scale looting by the Haganah, and by December, in one calculation, the total number of Arabs driven out from Beersheva and surrounding areas reached 30,000 with many ending up in Jordan as refugees.
-Following Operation Yoav, a 10-kilometer radius exclusion zone around Beersheba was enforced into which no Bedouin were allowed.
-In response, the United Nations Security Council passed two resolutions on the November 4 and 16 demanding that Israel withdraw from the area.